Jackan04/Ticky/README.md

 - ✅ Mark tasks as complete
 - 📊 View stats for each list (all / remaining / completed)
 - 🔍 Filter tasks by list or show all tasks
+- 🗓️ Tasks are automatically sorted by due date, with completed tasks moved to the bottom.
 - 🌗 Toggle **light/dark theme**, saved in local storage

 ## Screenshots